pal03377/master-thesis/thesis.typ

 #v(1em)
 *Assessment Modules*
 // - There should be multiple assessment modules in Athena, each of which can be turned on or off
-// - A user of the LMS can choose which assessment module(s) to use for a particular exercise
 // - An assessment module should be able to provide a suggested next submission to the LMS if requested
 // - The LMS should be able to send existing submissions and feedback to Athena for analysis.
 // - Athena should be able to provide feedback suggestions on a submission to the LMS.
-#fr[
-  *Select Assessment Module*
-  If automatic assessments are enabled in the LMS, // condition an instructor // subject can select // action which assessment module // object to use for a particular exercise.
+// - A user of the LMS can choose which assessment module(s) to use for a particular exercise
-  Only assessment modules that are compatible with the exercise type can be selected. // constraint of action ] <frSelectAssessmentModule>
 #fr[
   *Suggest Next Submission*
   Upon receiving a request from the LMS, // condition